-As of December 31, 2022 and 2021, the Company had authorized 400,000,000 shares of voting common stock, \$0.01 par value per share.
+As of December 31, 2023 and 2022, the Company had authorized 400,000,000 shares of voting common stock, \$0.01 par value per share.
 Each holder of the Company's common stock is entitled to one vote for each share on all matters to be voted upon by the stockholders and there are no cumulative rights.
-Subject to any preferential rights of any outstanding preferred stock, holders of the Company's common stock are entitled to receive ratably the dividends, if any, as may be declared from time to time by the Board of Directors out of legally available funds.
-If there is a liquidation, dissolution, or winding up of the Company, holders of the Company's common stock would be entitled to share in the Company's assets remaining after the payment of liabilities and any preferential rights of any outstanding preferred stock.
+Subject to any preferential rights of any outstanding preferred stock, holders of the Company's common stock are entitled to receive ratably the dividends, if any, as may be declared from time to time by the Board out of legally available funds.
+If there is a liquidation, dissolution, or winding up of the Company, holders of the Company's assets remaining after the payment of liabilities and any preferential rights of any outstanding preferred stock.
 The rights, preferences, and privileges of the holders of the Company's common stock are subject to, and may be adversely affected by, the rights of the holders of shares of any series of preferred stock which the Company may designate and issue in the future.